r-mar3/LMNH-Group-Project/README.md

 # Architecture Diagram:
 ![alt text](architecture.png)

+# User Stories

+## Hi, I'm a Gardener.

+- I want to be alerted if I need to water the plants.
+- Why?
+Because I don't want my plants to die.

+- I want to be alerted if the soil moisture is a concerning value (far outside average for a specific plant).
+- Why?
+Because I don't want my plants to die.

+- I want to be alerted if the temperature of a plant is a concerning value (far outside average for a specific plant).
+- Why?
+Because I don't want my plants to die.

+## Hi, I'm a Technician who helped setup the raspberry pi sensors.

+- I want to make sure the sensors are working by visualising the live data they capture every minute
+- Why?
+> error, recording taken

+## Hi, I'm Financially invested in the museum.

+- I want to see what plants are cheaper / require less water to maintain (soil_moisture)
+- Which botanists are recoding the most readings?

 # Credits:
 - Adam Cummings: Engineer & Analyst, Architect & DevOps
 - Sami Lachqar: Engineer & Analyst, Architect & DevOps